GargoyleSoftware/gargoylesoftware.github.io/_pages/case-studies.md

 ### WeedMaps

-Currently working on a highly strategic project for this top company in the cannabis industry.
+Currently working on a highly strategic project for this top internet company in the cannabis industry.

 ### BCBudExpress.ca